-- 7.11 For major developments where there is generally more scope to achieve significant improvements, it is proposed that a Sustainability Statement is required as part of an application to demonstrate how sustainable design and construction measures are included to mitigate and adapt to climate change and reduce the use of natural resources over the intended lifetime of a development. - 7.12 In addition, projected increases in future temperatures must be taken into account to ensure that developments provide for a suitable standard of amenity and quality of life for future occupiers.
-As a consequence, development proposals need to consider how measures have been taken to minimise overheating and to reduce reliance on air conditioning. - 7.13 Ensuring that development is constructed in the most sustainable way requires consideration to be given to reducing the use of natural resources including through minimising waste, using sustainable building materials and reducing water consumption; and making sure that development is flexible and adaptable to respond to future needs, manages flood risk and supports enhancements to biodiversity. - 7.XX All materials and construction processes have embodied carbon.
+7.11 For major developments where there is generally more scope to achieve significant improvements, it is proposed that a Sustainability Statement is required as part of an application to demonstrate how sustainable design and construction measures are included to mitigate and adapt to climate change and reduce the use of natural resources over the intended lifetime of a development.

+7.12 In addition, projected increases in future temperatures must be taken into account to ensure that developments provide for a suitable standard of amenity and quality of life for future occupiers.
+As a consequence, development proposals need to consider how measures have been taken to minimise overheating and to reduce reliance on air conditioning.

+7.13 Ensuring that development is constructed in the most sustainable way requires consideration to be given to reducing the use of natural resources including through minimising waste, using sustainable building materials and reducing water consumption; and making sure that development is flexible and adaptable to respond to future needs, manages flood risk and supports enhancements to biodiversity.

+7.XX All materials and construction processes have embodied carbon.
 New developments should use resources efficiently, prioritise materials and processes that have low embodied carbon and a low environmental impact, eliminate and reduce waste and reuse materials wherever possible in order to help deliver a circular economy.
-The policy requires all development to adopt a circular economy approach to building design and construction to keep products and materials in use for as long as possible and to minimise construction waste. - 7.XX To improve sustainability and effectively tackle the causes of climate change, new development must be energy efficient and use low carbon energy sources.
-A 'fabric first' approach should be followed by prioritising reductions in carbon emissions through energy efficient design and materials before efficient building services, and then low carbon energy, are used to reduce emissions further.
+The policy requires all development to adopt a circular economy approach to building design and construction to keep products and materials in use for as long as possible and to minimise construction waste.

+7.XX To improve sustainability and effectively tackle the causes of climate change, new development must be energy efficient and use low carbon energy sources.
+Applicants must adhere to the energy hierarchy of improving fabric first approach followed by prioritising reductions in carbon emissions through energy efficient design and materials before efficient building services, and then low carbon energy, are used to reduce emissions further., then adding renewables and finally offsetting emissions that can't be mitigated onsite, but with no fixed targets at each stage due to the difficulty of setting targets when Part L (the baseline) is changing.
 Examples of 'fabric first approach' include Passivhaus which is seen as the most stringent low 'energy in use' standard and is consistent with LETI's Climate Emergency Design Guide.
-This standard also relies on a more accurate energy demand assessment methodology using the Passive House Planning Package (PHPP). - 7.14 Household water consumption in the District is significantly higher than in the rest of Hertfordshire or nationally.
+This standard also relies on a more accurate energy demand assessment methodology using the Passive House Planning Package (PHPP).

+7.14 Household water consumption in the District is significantly higher than in the rest of Hertfordshire or nationally.
 The region is designated as water stressed and water is largely supplied by chalk streams which are at extreme risk from overabstraction.
 As a result, new development will be required to improve the way we use water with a water efficiency standard for new development above the basic national standard.
 We are therefore requiring new dwellings to meet the Building Regulations optional requirement of 110 litres/person/day.
 New developments in the region would be advised to protect against drought and improve their sustainability credentials by designing in water saving schemes such as rainwater harvesting and greywater recycling.